-Remove any dead or damaged wood, and thin out old branches that have
+Prune established, freestanding trees by removing 1/4 of the stems that fruited last year, cutting back to healthy, pointed buds.
+Remove any dead or damaged wood, and thin out old branches that have stopped bearing fruit.

 Watch out for These Pests and Diseases

 Red spider mite can also be a problem for peaches, nectarines and apricots, causing fine mottling on the foliage and early leaf fall, especially on trees in sheltered spots.
 Try an insecticidal soap to control the pests.
 Large spider mite plagues on home orchards can be controlled by introducing Phytoseiulus, a predatory mite.